main banner

 Supermarine Seafire

-He may have been among the first group of FAA trainees to train at 31 Special Flying Training School in December 1940.
-Local Canadian papers describe there being an "A. J. Thomson, Hertfordshire".
+He may have been among the first group of FAA trainees to train at 31 Special Flying Training School at Kingston, Ontario in April 1941.
+Local Canadian papers describe there being an "A. J. Thomson, Hertfordshire" on the course.

 His wartime medals and photos were sold at auction in Sydney Australia in 2007.
 The catalogue for the sale recorded it as: